CookedSeafood/magician-staff/README.md

 ## Feature

 - Rotate the head to rotate the bat.
-- Explode on colllision, not on death.
+- Explode on collision, not on death.

 ## The Item